 If you want the bounce of an innerspring and the comfort of foam, opt for a hybrid— it’s a perfect mix of the two (literally 50% foam, 50% coils).

-By definition, a hybrid must have at least 3 inches of memory or latex foam in the mattress as well as coils, almost always in the base.
+By definition, a hybrid must have at least 3 inches of memory or latex foam in the mattress as well as an innerspring coil system, almost always in the base.
 Hybrids present the customer with all the benefits of foam and innerspring without their associated downsides.

 The coils in hybrid mattresses are usually individually wrapped in fabric to reduce any motion transfer.
 Because of these coils, hybrids are still very bouncy, unlike memory foam.
-They also do not offer quite as much pressure relief as all-foam beds do, but because of the foam in the top layers, they still give a nice, balanced feel.
+They also do not offer quite as much pressure relief as all-foam beds do, but because of the layers of memory foam in the top, they still have a nice, balanced feel.

 Airbeds, or air mattresses as they are more commonly known, are mainly popular due to convenience, not comfort.
 They make great beds for camping or travel because they decompress and fold easily.
 Most of them can be easily set up if they include a pump.